Dimers and orthogonal polynomials: connections with random matrices: Gaussian Unitary Ensemble of random matrices (GUE)

-In our case the sums over $n$ are actually finite (for $n>N$ the terms are equal to zero, since the kernel $K_N$ has rank $N$), but we preferred to keep the formulation of the general case.
+The series expansion in (\ref{eq28}) is called the Fredholm series expansion of the Fredholm determinant\footnote{If $M$ is a $n\times n$ matrix with eigenvalues $\mu_1,\ldots,\mu_n$, then $\det(\Id-M)=\prod_{j=1}^n (1-\mu_j)$.
+A Fredholm determinant is a generalisation of it for integral operators $\cal K$ with kernel $K$.
+See e.g.~\cite{Sim00,RS78III} for details.} $\det(\Id-K_N^{\rm GUE})_{L^2((s,\infty),\dx x)}$.
+In our case the sum over $n$ is actually finite because the kernel has finite rank.
+Indeed, for $n>N$ the correlation functions are equal to zero, since the kernel $K_N^{\rm GUE}$ has rank $N$.
+Here we kept the formulation of the general case.